cheshirecode/test-keycardai/README.md

 ### Problem Statement
 - **API Key Rotation Complexity**: Implementing secure, production-ready API key rotation for OpenAI requires significant infrastructure overhead
 - **Demo Environment Limitations**: Live demonstrations may not have access to external AI services
-- **Time Constraints**: Comprehensive API key management was outside the scope of this take-home challenge
+- **Time Constraints**: Comprehensive API key management was outside the scope of this project

 ### Solution: Fast Mode Toggle
 The application includes a toggle that allows users to: